davecromberge/datasketches-sandbox/README.md

 2. Run the `nativeImage` task from sbt.
 The result will be a Linux executable.

+# Builds the lightweight docker image locally
+docker build -f docker/SandboxDockerfile -t datasketches-sandbox/ds-sandbox-server .

 # Running in Docker

 <pre>

-# Builds the lightweight docker image
-docker build -f docker/SandboxDockerfile -t datasketches-sandbox/ds-sandbox-server .

-# Starts the container
+# Starts the published container from Github container service
-docker run -d -p 8099:8080/tcp datasketches-sandbox/ds-sandbox-server
+docker run -d -p 8099:8080/tcp ghcr.io/davecromberge/datasketches-sandbox/ds-sandbox-server:latest
 → container-id

 # Tests the container